roangelo.net

 One thinks that one is tracing the outline of the thing's nature over and over again, and one is merely tracing round the frame through which we look at it.
 (PI § 114)

 The book of nature is not written in mathematics (Galileo), but it can be read in mathematics.
-The proposition 'The grass is green' (Russell) is only true in human eyes and language; nonetheless, it is true in those eyes and language.
-Is "the thing in itself" simply reality independent of human perception-conception (independent of any frame of reference) -- or is the grammar of those words very different than "name of object"?
+The proposition 'Grass is green' is only true in human eyes and language; nonetheless, it is true in those eyes and language.

-Grids and Nets of Reference
+Nets or Grids of Reference

 Kant: Categories of Thought and Reality

-Note: I know no more about Kant than a few slogans (to which I may have given my own meaning) and hearsay (lectures, histories of philosophy).
+Note: I know no more about Kant than a few slogans (to which I have given my own meaning) and hearsay (lectures, histories of philosophy).
 As I recall, I read, or tried to read, very little of his work either at school or later.
 Nevertheless, Kant's effect on my thinking, however vague its connection to Kant, is deep.

 We must never forget that for Kant the object must conform to the mind rather than the other way about.
 (Copleston, History, Volume VI, XII, 5)

-"I can't imagine the world without space" -- is that evidence that space is a category of the frame, a Kantian category?
-For if I cannot describe a "spaceless" world, then such a world is not even logically possible, and if that is so, then the proposition 'There is space' cannot be "significantly negated" (i.e. its negation is nonsense).
+"There is no sense perception that is not the perception of objects in space.
+I can't imagine the contrary" -- is that evidence that space is a "universal and necessary category" and therefore belongs to the frame rather than the picture?
+For if I cannot describe a "spaceless" world, then such a world is not even logically possible, and if that is so, then the proposition 'There is space' cannot be "significantly negated" (i.e. the proposition's negation is nonsense).
 But a proposition of fact cannot have less than two possible values: true and false.
 So what is the sentence 'There is space'?
-Here is one possibility: Grammar and the setup of a game.
+Here is one possibility: grammar is instruction in the rules of a game.
+(Of course, the proposition 'There is no space' has a normal use in the language; but it has no metaphysical use.)

 Appropriate frames of reference